Introduction

 More things to do in Marrakech

-To be honest, there are so many things to do in Marrakesh that you could stay easily 10 days.
-It is the central hub of Morocco and if you want more things to do in Marrakech, you can consider:
+To be honest, there are so many things to do in Marrakech that you could easily spend 10 days here without running out of places to see or experiences to try.
+The city is the central hub of Morocco, and beyond the main highlights, here are a few more ideas to add to your list:

 This is a bit modified compared to what we personally did.
 But it incorporate most of our best things to do in Marrakech.
 And of course you can make so many variation of it.